dariusmp0/hello-world/README.md

 I  aspire to be a competent web developer and programmer.
 Having a long held interest in computers, computing and the internet, I am looking to develop the skills necessary to contribute to and be part of the ever growing digital universe.

-I am looking to learn the following technologies:
+I am in the continuing process of learning the following technologies:

 c </br>
 python </br>